 “The real challenge that we face in our communications with others is to condition our hearts to have Christlike feelings for all of Heavenly Father’s children.
 When we develop this concern for the condition of others, we then will communicate with them as the Savior would.
 We will then warm the hearts of those who may be suffering in silence.
 As we meet people with special needs along life’s way, we can then make their journey brighter by the things that we say.

 “Christlike communications will help us to develop righteous relationships and ultimately to return to our heavenly home safely.
-May we treasure the divine gift of communication, and may we use it wisely to build and to assist others on this marvelous journey through mortality” (“Christlike Communications,” Ensign and Liahona, Nov.
+May we treasure the divine gift of communication, and may we use it wisely to build and to assist others on this marvelous journey through mortality” (“Christlike Communications,” Ensign, Nov.
 1988, 24).

 E. Jeffrey Hill, “Doing Dishes with Daddy,” Ensign, July 1998